timacdonald/json-api/README.md

 - Support mapping `$attributes` values to different keys.
 - Support dot notation of both the key and value of `$attributes`.
 - Camel case everything
+- Allow resources to specify their JsonResource class.